 This water heater is a condensing unit and requires a drain to be located in close proximity to allow condensate to drain safely.
-One hose from blower housing and two flexible hoses from blower outlet adaptor, run to barb fittings on vent pipe assembly #2.
+One hose from blower housing, two flexible hoses from blower outlet adaptor, along with another flexible hose from VAA if installed, run to barb fittings on vent pipe assembly #2.
 Hose is clamped by rubber clips and flexible hoses by a clamp on jacket top cover.
 See Figure 17.
 Condensate drains from the unit at the exhaust tee located at the bottom of the unit (see figure 16).
 Condensate from this water heater is mildly acidic.
 Please note that some local codes require that condensate is treated by using a pH neutralizing filter prior to disposal.